Wellesley Tudor Pole

-Wellesley Tudor Pole OBE (23 April 1884 – 13 September 1968) was a spiritualist and early British Baháʼí.
+Wellesley Tudor Pole OBE (23 April 1884 – 13 September 1968) was an English Baháʼí, psychic, spiritualist and activist for vegetarianism.

-He authored many pamphlets and books and was a lifelong pursuer of religious and mystical questions and visions, being particularly involved with spiritualism and the Baháʼí Faith as well as the quest for the Holy Grail of Arthurian Legend and founded the Silent Minute campaign, both of which were followed internationally.
-Some of his visions have been accepted by some people as true.
+Pole authored many pamphlets and books and was a lifelong pursuer of religious and mystical questions and visions, being particularly involved with the Baháʼí Faith and a quest for the Holy Grail of Arthurian Legend.
+He founded the Silent Minute campaign which was followed internationally.
 Late in life he resuscitated the Trust running the Chalice Well.

 The musician and actor Edward Tudor-Pole is a grandson.

 Biography

 Born and raised

 Wellesley Tudor Pole was raised with stories of elders and understandings of French kin Edmund de la Pole, 3rd Duke of Suffolk and English and Welsh kin Owen Tudor.
 Pole was born 23 April 1884, in Weston-super-Mare, son of Thomas Pole and Kate Wansborough.
 Pole was confirmed in the Anglican Church but the family understood this to mean the Broad church which had liberal respect for many religious ideas and of being uncritical of various apparent contradictions.
 His father was interested in Fabian socialism, theosophy, (probably Boehmian Theosophy) the Garden city movement and the whole family were involved in Spiritualism.
 Kate claimed the Tudor ancestry.

-Pole later wrote of being unprepared for going to boarding school and had a child's visions and awareness of stories of reports of psychics.
+Pole briefly attended Dean Close School in Cheltenham for less than one year.
+He was educated at Blundell's School, where he later wrote of being unprepared for going to boarding school and had a child's visions and awareness of stories of reports of psychics.
 He reported school was a terrible experience with bullies and brutes.
 His sister described him as having a difficult childhood, not understood.
 At 11 years of age he felt relatively independent of family - "I am not a chattel" he recalled remarking.
 A rich elder friend Robert McVitie whom he felt as a kindred spirit quietly offered his parents to adopt him at age 14,(1898) but was denied, for which Pole later felt would have made a much better circumstance.

 Nevertheless at the age of 20, instead of going to college, he found himself managing director of the family business in 1904.